medic/cht-core/api/README.md

 Request different types of data in various formats.

+Each of the export endpoints except contacts supports a `filters.human: true` parameter which returns date formatted in human readable form (ISO 8601).
+Setting this parameter to false or leaving it out will return dates formatted as an epoch timestamp.

 ## GET /api/v2/export/reports

 It uses the [search shared library](shared-libs/search) to ensure identical results in the export and the front-end.
 It also only supports exporting CSV so we can efficiently stream infinitely large exports.